thomaseichhorn/ultrasonic2root/README.md

 Simple ROOT script to convert ultrasonic A-C-S data into a ROOT file.
 Further analysis can then be performed.

-To run, source your ROOT environment with

-    $ source /your/root/path/bin/thisroot.sh

-and then run

-    $ root -l main.cc+g

-or compile with

-    $ g++ -I `root-config --incdir` -o ultrasonic.exe main.cc `root-config --libs` -Wall -std=c++0x -pedantic -Wextra

-and then run ./ultrasonic.exe

-The input file to be used can be passed as an argument.

-Installing the Olympus NDT Software in a Virtual Machine:
+## Installing the Olympus NDT Software in a Virtual Machine

 - install Virtualbox
 - create a virtual machine running Microsoft Windows